EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 However, what exactly gets shared, depends on the application the user chooses to complete the action.
 A few examples:
 - Mail: message, subject, file.
 - Twitter: message, image (other filetypes are not supported), link (which is automatically shortened).
-- Google+ / Hangouts: message, subject, link
+- Google+ / Hangouts (Android only): message, subject, link
+- Flickr: message, image (an image is required for this option to show up).
 - Facebook iOS: message, image (other filetypes are not supported), link.
 - Facebook Android: sharing a message is not possible.
 You can share either a link or an image (not both), but a description can not be prefilled.
 See [this Facebook issue which they won't solve](https://developers.facebook.com/x/bugs/332619626816423/).